U.S. Route 2 in Michigan: Western segment

-The highway continues parallel to the state line from the Marensico area through the national forest toward Watersmeet.
+The highway continues parallel to the state line from the Marensico area through the national forest toward Watersmeet, where it crosses US 45.
 That unincorporated community is the home of the Watersmeet High School Nimrods, the basketball team featured on a series of ESPN commercials and a documentary series on the Sundance Channel.
 The area is also where the waters meet; the rolling hills drain to Lake Superior via the Ontonagon River, to Lake Michigan via the Brule and Menominee rivers, or to the Gulf of Mexico via the Wisconsin and Mississippi rivers.
 Also located in the area are the Sylvania Wilderness, and the Lac Vieux Desert Indian Reservation, which includes the Lac Vieux Desert Casino and Resort.
 The highway travels southeasterly from Watersmeet around the many lakes and streams in the area and crosses into rural Iron County.
 US 2 intersects Federal Forest Highway 16 (FFH 16) near Golden Lake in Stambaugh Township in the middle of the national forest.
 The trunkline then runs along the Iron River as it approaches the city of the same name and meets M‑73.
 In town, US 2 intersects M‑189 before crossing the river and turning northeast out of the city.

 US 2 leaves the Ottawa National Forest at Iron River, and the highway continues eastward through forest lands near several small lakes to Crystal Falls, the county seat of Iron County.
 On the west side of town, US 2 meets US 141; the two highways run concurrently along Crystal Avenue.
 The combined highway turns south onto 5th Street and meets M‑69's eastern terminus at the intersection between 5th Street and Superior Avenue next to the county courthouse at the top of the hill.
 US 2/US 141 runs south out of Crystal Falls to the west of, and parallel to, the Paint River.
 The roadway passes Railroad, Kennedy and Stager lakes and leaves the state of Michigan at the Brule River, crossing into Florence County, Wisconsin for about 14 miles.